Liboul/startup-template/README.md

 - Rename folder example-app into your app name, for instance client-app
 - Tour the repo and remove everything that's not needed for your project

+# Dev setup

+- Create .env at the root and change the values to your own, including changing the db name
+- `npm install`
+- Download docker (docker desktop for mac)
+- Install recommended VSCode extensions
+- Start the DB and run the migrations: `nx run db:migrate`
+- Run `nx dev example-app` to start the dev server

 # Deployment

 - Create a Vercel account